 Complete the Application

-Most online lender applications take 10–20 minutes.
-Bank applications require more narrative — they typically want to understand your business model, how you'll use the credit, and your repayment plan.
+Banks want to understand your business model, credit use, and repayment plan.
 Be specific and honest about intended use.

-- Request a specific amount — not "as much as I can get."
+- Request a specific amount, not "as much as I can get."
 Lenders respond better to borrowers who know exactly what they need and why.

 - Describe the use of funds in business terms: "bridge inventory purchases during Q3 seasonal buildup" is better than "working capital."

-- Apply to 2–3 lenders within the same 14-day window to minimize credit score impact from multiple inquiries.
+- Apply to 2β3 lenders within the same 14-day window to minimize credit score impact from multiple inquiries.

 Navigate Underwriting and Get Funded